Dr. Keith Raskin treats carpal tunnel syndrome for NYC patients looking for relief from hand pain and numbness.

 Non-Surgical Carpal Tunnel Treatments

-There are a variety of non-surgical treatment options available to patients suffering from carpal tunnel syndrome.
+There are a variety of non-surgical treatment options available to patients suffering from this issue.
 These include supports such as wrist splints, the use of non-steroidal anti-inflammatory and pain relief medications, and even corticosteroid injections.
 However, if these prove to be unsuccessful, or do not provide enough relief for the patient, surgical intervention may be necessary.

 Carpal Tunnel Release Surgery

 Carpal tunnel release surgery is normally performed as an outpatient service, meaning that you will be able to return home the same day as your procedure.
 In this surgery, the roof of the carpal tunnel is cut to reduce pressure on the median nerve.

 Carpal tunnel release surgery can now be performed laparoscopically, meaning that we can release the nerve without the need for an extended incision into the patient’s arm.
 Patients who opt for this type of minimally invasive surgery often report that they heal much faster during recovery, have less scarring, and can return to their usual activities sooner.

 In most cases, carpal tunnel release surgery can successfully provide a permanent cure for the condition, but this does not automatically make it the best choice for all patients.